YaannSloot/NoodleBot/README.md

 Many more features are on the way, notably:
 * Complete server logging (output channel adjusted via settings)
 * Adjustable bot prefix
-* Schedulable chat cleanup to remove spam complete with adjustable message filters
+* Schedulable chat cleanup to remove spam complete with adjustable message filters (also regex filters if you want to make a filter yourself)
-* Anti-spam functionality with adjustable filters
+* Anti-spam functionality with adjustable filters (regex here as well)
 * Video live streaming so you can watch online videos with friends
 * A custom WebSocket gateway which will be used to support features such as:
 	* A complete web dashboard where you can adjust settings and permissions
 	* An announcement framework where you can send requests to the gateway for **NoodleBot** to send an announcement message to your guild.
 This means if your guild is a support hub for a private game server you can send automated server status messages and the like through **NoodleBot**.
 More details on this located on the bot website.
 	* A custom management client for Desktop/Mobile users.
 This will definitely take a while to complete, with a desktop client coming first, and a phone app later.
 * More customization tools
-* Possible user requested features that can be voted on somewhere.
-Probably the website but I'll figure that out later
 * Since this bot is in open beta, a bug reporting tool as well as a patch notes announcer so you can keep up with the bot's development

 **NoodleBot** is spam resistant.
 That means that it will try to clean up after itself as much as possible.
 You may have an issue with tracking who uses commands, so the logger will be added sooner rather than later

-### Supported audio sources
+### Supported music player audio sources
 Since **NoodleBot** uses LavaPlayer, you can load audio from the following sources:
 * YouTube
 * SoundCloud